luissimas/luissimas.github.io/content/blog/kubernetes-backups-velero/index.md

 sonarr-config        Bound    pvc-ef06a736-93cc-4ae1-9748-9953df3c5143   500Mi      RWO            local-path     <unset>                 58m
 ```

 Finally, we can resume the reconciliation for the kustomization we paused in the first step.
+To do this, I simply removed the `suspend: true` from the Kustomization spec and pushed the changes to my git repository.
 Flux will then create the new required resources and adopt the existing PVCs instead of creating new ones.

 ## Conclusion

-GitOps is a really nice way of managing Kubernetes resources, and it makes many aspects of migrations like these quite trivial.
+GitOps is a really powerful way of managing Kubernetes resources, and it makes many aspects of migrations like these quite trivial.
 On the other hand: backing up data is always hard, and Velero performs this task very well.
 Regardless of the technology you chose for backups, be sure to **continuously test your restore process** to ensure you can actually use your backups if the need arises.

 These were some of the steps I went through to migrate my current Kubernetes Homelab cluster to a new one.
 It was a fairly involved process, but it worked really well thanks to Velero and Flux!